-The OMAD diet is one of the strictest diets in the world because only one meal a day is allowed.
+OMAD is the abbreviation on “One Meal A Day”.
+In this diet, you are allowed to eat only one meal a day which makes it one of the most difficult diets to apply.
 We will discuss the pros and cons of this kind of intermittent fasting.

 OMAD is the abbreviation for “One meal a day ,” so you are supposed to eat one meal a day and that shows how strict this kind of intermittent fasting is.
 We’ll tell you how the diet works and under what circumstances you’d better leave your fingers off this form of intermittent fasting.